Skip to content

 Skin benefits

-• Empty spore-wall microcapsules — natural delivery vehicle
+• Empty spore wall microcapsules used as a natural delivery system

 Known concerns